The population growth problem is a rather controversial topic so let’s start somewhere neutral where no dilemma exists.

 The industrial revolution started in the mid-18th century.
 This single event drastically altered the course of human history, and in many ways irrevocably affected all life on this planet.

-It is the latter of these that I will address here.
+It is the latter of these that we will address here.

 It required approximately 1800 years to go from an estimated population of 300 million to 1 billion in the year 1804.